 Protected beaches along the Orange County coast can be breathtaking backdrops for weddings.
-Given the nod by many as one of the state’s prettiest beaches, Crystal Cove State Beach, just north of Laguna Beach, has historic cottages for rent (reserve as far in advance as possible).
-Or go for a barefoot-on-the-beach style ceremony at Huntington Beach—a.k.a.
+Acclaimed as one of the state’s prettiest beaches, Crystal Cove State Beach, just north of Laguna Beach, has historic cottages for rent (reserve as far in advance as possible).
+Or go for a barefoot-on-the-beach style at Huntington Beach— a.k.a.
 Surf City, USA, with fire rings in the sand for after-dark fun.
 Celebrate the bands of gold on your fingers with the narrow band of sand known as Silver Strand State Beach, a one-side-ocean, one-side-bay finger of sand at the south end of Coronado Island, in San Diego Bay.

 Along the Central Coast, have a barefoot wedding in the sugar-fine sand of Carmel Beach.
-(It helps that there are plenty of luxury lodgings, like the sumptuous yet relaxing Bernardus Lodge, where you can hold your reception.)
+It helps that there are plenty of luxury accommodations, like the newly revamped Bernardus Lodge, where you can hold your reception.

-Along the state’s North Coast, consider tying the knot on an oceanfront bluff at Mendocino Headlands State Park—then head to one of Mendocino’s romantic B&Bs or lodges, like Stanford Inn by the Sea, for a cozy reception and even cozier wedding night.
+Along the state’s North Coast, consider tying the knot on an ocean front bluff at Mendocino Headlands State Park—then head to one of Mendocino’s romantic B&Bs or lodges, like Stanford Inn by the Sea, for a cosy reception and even cosier wedding night.

 Looking for a really unforgettable setting?
 Just south of Mendocino, Point Area Lighthouse makes an unforgettable backdrop as you say your vows, plus there are tidy self-catering cottages on site in case you want to make a weekend of it.

 Professional Aussie foodies Hayden Quinn and Dan Churchill love food, travel and getting outdoors.
 So when the two chefs went on a Northern Califoria road trip together,...